 This little lake packs a big punch with kids!
-There's something about the still water (no motorized boats allowed) and the 1,200 acres of quiet forest surrounding it that make for a magical setting, all just a few minutes from the busy downtown.
+There's something about the still water on Griffy Lake (no motorized boats allowed) and the 1,200 acres of quiet forest surrounding it that make for a magical setting, all just a few minutes from the busy downtown.
 The nearly 11 miles of trails are of easy to moderate difficulty, so even little ones can hoof it.
 The boathouse rents canoes and kayaks spring through fall for even more active recreation options.

 Off of St. Rd.
 446

-Monroe Lake offers a number of recreation opportunities, but Paynetown SRA is my pick for the best all-in-one option.
+Monroe Lake offers a number of recreation opportunities, but Paynetown SRA is a great all-in-one option.
 There's a swimming beach, boat rentals, hiking trails, plus primitive and RV camping with a playground nearby.
 One of the coolest things about this SRA is all the programming those goes on year-round, from guided tours highlighting the wildlife in the area to arts and crafts projects.
 There's a $7 gate fee from spring through fall, or you can buy a DNR annual pass for $50 and get into all the state parks.